Oxford, University of

 What you need to know

 Easy to get into?
 Are you kidding?
 Entrance is based on conditional offers, usually no less than AAA at A-level.
 Some - mostly science - ask for A*AA.
 Then there's the interview to test whether or not you are 'Oxford material'.
 There are, on average, more than five applications per place.
 For more information on entry requirements, see here.

-Vital statistics: Life centres around the 38 autonomous colleges where 11,832undergraduates and 9,857 postgraduates live, socialise and are taught.
+Vital statistics: Life centres around the 38 autonomous colleges where Oxford's 22,000 students live, socialise and are taught.
 There are 10,000 full-time staff and 12,000 undergraduates.
 Private school and southern students are perhaps over-represented but efforts are being made to change that.
 Oxford is one of 24 Russell Group universities, dedicated to the highest levels of academic excellence.

 Added value: An Oxford degree opens doors to jobs.
 Its graduates face one of the lowest unemployment rates in the country.

-Teaching: Rated 3rd out of 124 in the Complete University Guide for 2014.
+Teaching: Rated 8th out of 123 in the Complete University Guide for 2015 for student satisfaction.

-Graduate prospects: Ranked 12th with 79.9% of graduates finding employment soon after graduation.
-Nearly all graduates are employed within six months.
+Graduate prospects: Ranked 14th with 78.4% of graduates finding employment soon after graduation.

 Transport links: On yer bike.
 Oxford is flat and small enough.
 Excellent bus and rail services to London.